Work From Home Dress Code: Tips & Benefits (+ Free Template)

 Tips for Creating Your Work From Home Dress Code

-Creating a work from home or remote work dress code may seem daunting but it doesn’t have to be difficult.
-Don’t make it more complicated than it needs to be—take your existing dress code and keep the same theme.
+Creating a WFH or remote work dress code may seem daunting, doesn’t have to be complicated.
+You can take your existing dress code and keep the same theme.

 To guide you, here are a few things to keep in mind:

-While you need to be specific in what you expect employees to wear, don’t be overly restrictive.
+- Leave room for expression.
+While you need to be specific about what you expect employees to wear, don’t be overly restrictive.
 Don’t require that they wear a specific brand of shirt—unless your company is going to pay for them.
 Provide general guidelines and give employees freedom to move within them.

-Allow for different styles of clothing in different scenarios.
-You probably want your team looking more professional in team meetings and client video calls than if they’re just working on their own or collaborating with a colleague or two.
+- Allow flexibility.
 Just like avoiding micromanagement is a great way to effectively manage your employees, giving your team space to wear what they like as long as it fits your remote work dress code is a way to show your employees you trust them.

-With a diverse workforce comes varying religious practices.
+- Be mindful of religious considerations.
 As an employer, you must accommodate reasonable religious requests, and if your WFH dress code does not accommodate employees and their religious needs relating to both attire and grooming, you could find yourself battling employee lawsuits and fines.

+- Keep your remote dress code gender-neutral.
 Avoid gender-specific restrictions or regulations in your dress code.
 The Supreme Court recently ruled that Title VII of the Civil Rights Act of 1964 prohibits discrimination based on sexual orientation and gender identity.
+Make sure your dress code is gender-neutral in both text and application.
+Additional training for your managers may be necessary to make sure that the WFH dress code is applied evenly.

+- Adhere to NLRA regulations.
 The National Labor Relations Act (NLRA) may also apply.
 If you have an employee wearing a political T-shirt on a video call, it might be protected speech.
-Some companies choose to include in their policy prohibition of wearing clothes that express a political view, but those policies must be enforced consistently.
+Some companies choose to include in their policy the prohibition of wearing clothes that express a political view—but those policies must be enforced consistently.

 Examples